 The drink's roots go all the way back to ancient Rome, but because of how wonderful it is to drink in cold weather, it's no wonder that it is so popular so far north.
 Glogg is traditionally made from local wines.

-Grapes don't grow as well in Denmark as they do other countries, but grapes aren't the only fruit you can make wine from.
+Grapes don't grow as well in Denmark as they do other in countries, but grapes aren't the only fruit you can make wine from.

 Black currants, different varieties of cherries, elderberries and other small fruits have been used by the Danish for centuries to make unique, flavorful wines.